apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.md

 ## User-defined sources & sinks

-In some cases, you may want to defined your own sources and sinks.
-Currently, Python sources and sinks are not supported.
-However, you can write Java/Scala TableFactory and use your own sources and sinks in DDL.
+In some cases, you may want to define custom sources and sinks.
+Currently, sources and sinks must be implemented in Java/Scala but you can define a TableFactory to support their use via DDL.
 More details can be found in the [Java/Scala document]({{ site.baseurl }}/dev/table/sourceSinks.html).